zenoss/zenoss-go-sdk/health/README.md

 ## Demo

 You can see how it works in [health/demo](https://github.com/zenoss/zenoss-go-sdk/health/demo) folder.
-Simply go there, run `go run .` and see a short demonstration about how can we collect different health data for bus (it is not the main purpose of the tool to collect bus health data but anyway...).
+Simply go there, run `go run .` and see a short demonstration about how can we collect different health data for bus (it is not the main purpose of the framework to collect bus health data but anyway...).

 ## Structs and Interfaces